 How long will the development take to complete?

-We are commencing demolition and construction across the development will commence at different times, depending on the sequencing of the works, so some elements will be completed before the others.
-However all works are planned to finish at a similar time in 2023.
+Construction across the development will commence at different times, depending on the sequencing of the works, so some elements will be completed before the others.

 How are you monitoring the impact of site works on the local community?

 We have installed environmental monitoring to ensure compliance of the works in line with the local authorities and the Mayor of London’s guidelines.

 We have a 24-hour security presence, including additional CCTV cameras to deter antisocial behaviour.

 To mitigate any issues which may arise due to an increase of traffic to the site, there are two accesses to the site and all vehicles will follow the agreed traffic management plan and shall be marshalled into and out of the site at all times.

 How long will the hoardings be up?

 Hoardings will be erected for the duration of the project, however their position and form may change over time as the works progress.
 We will keep the community updated about this as the project progresses.

 Access along parts of Fleur de Lis Street and Blossom Street, and the entirety of Fleur de Lis Passage will be closed to both pedestrian and vehicle traffic for the duration of the construction works and will be returned to public use following the completion of the new development.

 To ensure that their operation is not impeded, access only privileges will be maintained up to 16-17 Blossom Street from Folgate Street for the Point A hotel.